Mormon UFO Encounter Near Las Vegas Reveals Secret of Life and Death

 Prior to our interviews with the officers, both my girlfriend and I had been skeptics, but after the several hours we spent with these men, we both changed our minds.

 After the articles were published, some of the kids in our dance group starting teasing me, and sometimes asked if I'd seen any UFOs or flying saucers recently.
 Stuff like that.
 I took the joking in good spirits, but it did get a bit annoying after awhile.
 After all, I truly believed those cops weren't making up stories.

 Anyway, one particular weekend my group of 24 dancers traveled about four hours on a chartered bus to a small city in northern Utah where we put on a two-hour performance.
 Afterward each of us was paired with another dancer and we went home with local residents who were putting us up for the night.

 I was paired with a student named Brian.
 He was one of the more regular teasers in the group, often greeting me with, "Hey Tim!
-Seen any UFOs lately?"
+Seen any aliens lately?"

 So the disbelieving Brian and I rode home with a bachelor who appeared to be in his early 30s and was letting us stay the night in his spare bedroom.

 And this was the beginning of a night I will never forget.

 Another UFO Believer With a Story To Tell